The happy childlike paintings of Canadian folk artist Maud Lewis belie the many adversities and challenges she faced throughout her life.

 Here’s the official trailer for “Maudie”:

-“Maudie” can be rented for a few dollars via Amazon Prime.
+“Maudie” can be rented for a few dollars via Prime Video.
 So good!

 ETA: After completing this post, I read Maud Lewis: The Heart on the Door by Lance Woolaver (2016), the only full length biography written about her.
 He paints a much darker picture of Everett Lewis, detailing verbal abuse, exploitation, “dirty old man” reputation, and extreme miserly practices.